bangaloresolutionshub/essbase/Lab14/LabGuide14.md

 ### Step 2 - Installing Cube Designer from Essbase

-1. In Essbase19c UI , click ‘Console’.
+1. In Essbase 19.3 web interface , click ‘Console’.
 2. On the ‘Desktop Tools’ tab, to the right of Cube Designer Extension, click ‘Download’.

 ![](./images/image14_40.png "")